cbev0x/cbev0x.github.io/_posts/2026-01-21-EnterPrize.md

 +++ exited (status 0) +++
 ```

 Let's dig into how this works exactly.
-Checking what libraries are loaded points toward.
+Checking what libraries are loaded points toward `libc.so.6` and `libcustom.so`.

 ```
 $ ldd /home/john/develop/myapp